-Waterbury will establish its MS4 training program for Waterbury employees to increase awareness of water quality issues.
+The City will establish an MS4 training program for its public works employees to increase awareness of water quality issues.
 Training will include:

-- Standard operating procedures consistent with the MS4 general permit; - General goals and objectives of this Stormwater Management Plan; - Identification and reporting of illicit discharges and improper disposal; and

-• Spill response protocols and responsibilities.
+- Standard operating procedures consistent with the MS4 general permit; - General goals and objectives of this Stormwater Management Plan; - Identification and reporting of illicit discharges and improper disposal; and - Spill response protocols and responsibilities.

-These trainings will be administered by the Public Works department and/or Consultant and may also include regional or statewide trainings coordinated by UConn CLEAR or others.
+These trainings may also include regional or statewide trainings coordinated by UConn CLEAR or others.
+The Department of Public Works will be responsible for administering the training program.